645 Patriot Avenue

 Martinsville, VA 24112

-Mission: Patrick Henry Community College is a comprehensive two-year institution committed to student success, lifelong learning, and enrichment of the quality of life in the region it serves
+Mission: Patrick Henry Community College (PHCC) is a comprehensive community college committed to enriching the quality of life in its service region through academic excellence, student success, workforce development, community engagement, and lifelong learning.

-History: Patrick Henry Community College is one of 23 community colleges in Virginia.
-Patrick Henry was founded in 1962 as a two-year branch of the University of Virginia's School of General Studies,and became an autonomous two-year college of the university two years later.
+History: Patrick Henry Community College is one of 23 community colleges in Virginia and was founded in 1962 as a two-year branch of the University of Virginia's School of General Studies.
+PHCC became an autonomous two-year college of the university two years later.
 The college enrolled its first students in the old Northside Elementary School in Martinsville and moved to its present campus in the fall of 1969 with the completion of the administration building.
 The Learning Resource Center (LRC) was completed in the spring of 1971, and the college became part of the Virginia Community College System on July 1, 1971.
-Serving Martinsville, Henry County, Patrick County, and the southern portion of Franklin County, PHCC is a comprehensive open-door institution, accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award the associate degree.
+Serving Martinsville, Henry County, and Patrick County, PHCC is a comprehensive open-door institution, accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate degrees.

-Patrick Henry offers 15 associate degree programs with an additional 20 specializations available within those degree options; 12 certificate programs and more than 40 career studies certificate programs.
-The college also delivers a variety of nontraditional programs such as customized workforce development training, industry-recognized certifications, developmental and transitional programs, and courses for personal enrichment.
+Patrick Henry offers many associate degree programs, certificate programs, and career studies programs, which include a variety of nontraditional programs such as industry-recognized certifications, developmental and transitional programs, and personal enrichment courses.

 - Student-faculty ratio is 22:1

 - Enrollment averages around 2,900

 - PHCC has students from a variety of countries including Australia, Brazil, Germany, Ecuador, Finland, France, Great Britain, Kuwait, New Zealand, and Sweden, as well as Puerto Rico.